Amora Mautner: Biography

 Despite her success, Mautner is often criticized by the actors she has worked with and other acquaintances as being too "strict" and "perfectionist".
 In 2017 it was reported that she fell out in favor with many of Rede Globo's telenovela writers, allegedly because of her "temperamental" demeanor, creative divergences with João Emanuel Carneiro and the lukewarm reception of A Regra do Jogo.

 Personal life

 Mautner was married to actor Marcos Palmeira from 2005 to 2012.
 The couple had a daughter, Júlia, born 2007.

-Since 2015 Mautner is dating Arnon Affonso, son of former Brazilian President Fernando Collor.
+From 2014 to 2020 she was engaged to Arnon Affonso, son of former Brazilian President Fernando Collor.